Prarthana10/csrbox/README.md

 - We have conducted one test by making an illegal write operation to the fs bits.

 - Another test is performed by executing ```fmul``` instruction after clearing the fs bits,and executing it again by setting the fs bits.
 The former should raise an illegal trap.

 - ```mstatus.mprv``` ,bits that modify priviledge levels for registers,is also WARL, which is tested by performing an illegal write operation.

 #### uatg_csrbox_warl_test_mscratch_mepc.py
-- This code tests generates tests to write to check the WARL property of the ```mscratch``` and ```mepc``` register
+- This code tests generates tests to check the WARL property of the ```mscratch``` and ```mepc``` registers.

 - Machine Exception Program Counter (MEPC) is an XLEN-bit read/write register, which holds the address of the instruction which resulted in a trap.

+- Some basic properties about ```mepc``` register:
+      - It is written with virtual address of the instruction at which a trap was taken in machine mode.
+      - ```mepc``` = 0 always
+      - When IALIGN = 32, ```mepc```[1:0] = 0

+- ```mepc``` register cannot hold a program counter (pc) value that would cause an Instruction Address Misaligned exception.

-A Scratch Register (MSCRATCH) for Machine Mode Trap Handler.
+-  Scratch Register (MSCRATCH) for Machine Mode Trap Handler.
 This register allows us to store the context of trap handlers in other privilege levels.
 This is of much use only in case of system switching privilege modes.

--In order to prevent overwrite and lose of the previous values, when a machine mode trap handler is invoked, the use of at least one general purpose register is needed.
+- In order to prevent overwrite and lose of the previous values, when a machine mode trap handler is invoked, the use of at least one general purpose register is needed.

-• MSCRATCH gives the software a register loaded with a base value, which can subsequently be used to save all remaining processor state.
+- ```mscratch``` gives the software a register loaded with a base value, which can subsequently be used to save all remaining processor state.

-• Mostly, it may contain a frame or stack pointer to the “register save area”
-- When a trap (exception) is taken into machine mode, the virtual address of the instruction which resulted in an exception, is written into the mepc register.
-It serves the same purpose for the exception handler that the return address (ra) register serves for subroutine calls.
-There can be certain traps, which can lead to system halt.
-In that case, MEPC cannot be used to return back.
-- MEPC register cannot hold a program counter (pc) value that would cause an Instruction Address Misaligned exception.
+- Some basic properties about ```mscratch``` register:
+   - It is a read/write register.
+   -  Useful as temporary storage in save/restore routines.

+- In simple terms ```mscratch``` and ```mepc``` tell us how to return from a trap.

 #### uatg_csrbox_csr_specific_misa.py